ELI20ZIVI/Smart-Fridge/README.md

 ## MSP432 - Initial Configuration

 The [Energia IDE](https://energia.nu/) has been used to develop the code for the MSP432 board.
-The code to flash the board is available in the git repository in the `MSP432_Sensors` folder.
+The project to flash the board is available in the git repository in the `MSP432` folder.

 ## Raspberry PI 4 - Initial Configuration